advanced-security/advanced-security-material/GHAS-on-GHES-feature-matrix.md

   - [Dependency review and submission api](#dependency-review-and-submission-api)
 - [Security Overview](#security-overview)
 - [Administration](#administration)

+#### How do I read this document?
+Each section of this document represents a different capability of the GitHub security features.
+Each row in the tables represent a different feature of GHAS.
+The columns indicate if that feature is available in each version of GitHub Enterprise Server.

+Cells with ☑️ indicate beta support. ✅ indicates full support.

 ## Release notes
 |Version  |3.4 |3.5 |3.6 |3.7 |3.8 |3.9|